 Here, CEO of Niti Aayog, Amitabh Kant, spoke on key challenges and opportunities for Indian startups and upcoming businesses.
 Based on the shared knowledge by Amitabh Kant, we have compiled a few points below which differentiate India from other countries.

 According to Kant, "The Indian government is helping startups and entrepreneurs by scrapping old rules presented there for more than 60 years."
 A set of new guidelines and policies is launched by the present government to promote innovative activities in India.

 'The Startup India' is a flagship program intended to reduce the rules and regulations burden on Startups.
 In the case of taxes, exemptions are given all along, easing compliance and reducing regulations.
 Startup India Hub is a single point of contact for providing help to new businesses.

 Through this platform, startups can register a business by just filling up a short form from a single point of contact online or through the mobile app.
 Furthermore, there has been a reduction in the number of registration forms required for startups, with the count now standing at just three.

 Globalization and entrepreneurship can go hand in hand!
-Globalization facilitates technological innovations that help entrepreneurs to ensure growth through easy processes.
-Kant said, "Globalization is the key to success and for that it is important to dream big."
-Entrepreneurs will grow automatically, if they continue to extend globally.
-So, it means for entrepreneurs to become the part of the global world in very important.
+Globalization facilitates technological innovations that help entrepreneurs ensure growth through easy processes.
+Kant said, "Globalization is the key to success, and for that, it is important to dream big."

-Unlike the west, India accounts more than 72 per cent young population below the age of 32 years which makes the country more promising for the people who have entrepreneurial mind sets.
-But Kant pointed out, India need to grow at a rate of 8-9 per cent by filling gender gap.
-Here women contribute only 17 per cent to the total GDP while globally women contribution is 30 per cent and this gap is huge.
+But Kant pointed out, India needs to grow at a rate of 8-9 per cent by filling the gender gap.
+Here women contribute only 17 per cent to the total GDP, while globally, women's contribution is 30 per cent and this gap is huge.